-Although it normally helps, there are cases in which vertical stacking of columns may not lead to an optimal result.
+There are some cases in which vertical stacking of columns may not lead to the best result.

-A common scenario is using a row to display a navigation bar with text links or icons.
-In that scenario, as shown below, a vertical layout could create excessive empty space, hiding important elements of the message or giving too much visibility at the top of the email to content that is not supposed to be that prominent.
+A common scenario is a row used to display a navigation bar with text links or icons.
+Vertically stacking this content could create excessive empty space in the design.
+It may also hide important elements of the message or even draw too much attention to an element.

 Do not stack on mobile

-The Do not stack on mobile row setting allows users of the BEE editor to decide when to override the default stacking behavior.
+The Do not stack on mobile row setting allows you to override the default stacking behavior.

 The option is available in the right panel as a row property, toggled off by default.